alexpusch/blog/the-then-years-bug/the-ten-years-bug.md

 The answer to the second question is the 'max-age' directive.
 Cache-Control max-age is our way to tell the browser - 'this resource is good for this amount of seconds.
 Cache it, and don't check on it until then'.

-The purpose is clear - minimize the amounts of calls from client to server.
+The purpose is clear - minimize the amount of calls from client to server.
 Even calls that result in a "304 Not modified" are suboptimal.

 Now lets look at the header we attached to our recorder.js file: